What am I signing up for?

-We have reached out to all the families who lost loved ones are aware of our campaign.
-We have also reached out to a number of people who were at the theater, or had a connection with the theater.
+We have reached out to all the families who lost loved ones and a number of people who were at the theater, or had a connection with the theater.
 The response has been overwhelmingly supportive.

 What if I have more questions, or would like to contact Aurora Rise?

 Please go to www.aurorarise.org/contact and fill out the form.